thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ![stub_11](res/stub_11.png)
 ![stub_12](res/stub_12.png)

-This mesh is not perfect, some edges does not respect the thirds rule and the smoothmesh is not totally symetric.
+This mesh is not perfect, some edges does not respect the thirds rule and the smoothmesh is not totally symmetric.
 But it is correct and enough to get good results.
-However you can try to modify the mesh resolution divisor 1 by 1 expecting a better smoothmesh but the results will be probably quite similar.
+However, you can try to modify the mesh resolution divisor 1 by 1 expecting a better smoothmesh, but the results will be probably quite similar.
 For example `112` looks a little better than `110`.

 ---